Back

 Probation Period

-The probation period for permanent employees is generally three months, up to a maximum of 6 months.
+The probation period for permanent employees is generally three months and can be up to a maximum of six months.

 VISA